 This information helps the research agency to ensure that the research approach and deliverables it recommends will not only meet your research needs, but will also be suitable more broadly.

-5. The research objectives
+5. The market research objectives

 This is probably the most important part of the research brief so it’s worth taking time over!